 Acceptance of late homework/assignments is done on a case-by-case basis.
 The penalty assessed is based upon several criteria including: informing me ahead of time, how late the assignment is, and the reason why the assignment is late.
 The best thing to do if you find yourself in this situation is to contact me directly.
 Assignments that are more than two weeks past due are not going to be accepted unless you have approval of the instructor.

-Reminder: This class is scheduled from 2:00 PM - 3:15 PM.
-You should try to arrive at least 10 minutes early to be prepared for the start of the class and you can expect that class may run over by 5 minutes on very rare occasions.
+Reminder: You should try to arrive at least 10 minutes early to be prepared for the start of the class and you can expect that class may run over by 5 minutes on very rare occasions.